LHRK/Nanodisc-Builder/README.md

 Once the MSP dimer is constructed, lipids can be inserted with Insane, after coarse graining the MSP dimer with the martinize script.

-> ./martinize -f 1D1_dimer.pdb -o 1D1_cg.top -x 1D1_cg.pdb -v -name 1D1 -ss $(cat ss.dat) -ff martini22 -p Backbone

-The ss.dat file is simply the secondary structure of the MSP defined as pure helix.\
+An ss.dat file is constructed, and is simply the secondary structure of the MSP defined as pure helix.\
 Can be constructed automaticly as such:
 > N=\`grep -c CA 1D1_dimer_assembled.pdb\`\
 > for i in \`seq 1 $N\`\
 > do\
 > 	echo -n 'H' >> ss.dat\
 > done
+> ./martinize -f 1D1_dimer.pdb -o 1D1_cg.top -x 1D1_cg.pdb -v -name 1D1 -ss $(cat ss.dat) -ff martini22 -p Backbone

 Next the lipids are inserted with the Insane script:\
 First an estimated radius of the disc is needed.\